 The Latest Addition to Extensions: Lead Form Extensions

 This past year Google added a new Google ads extension for lead forms that people will start seeing more often.
 This allows potential customers to fill out a form in the ad on Google instead of going to a web page to fill out a form.
 This is best for customers who know what they are looking for and do not need to go to the webpage for extra information to help make a decision.
 In the ad, as you will see below, you have to click on the “Learn more” section to open up the form.

 Once you click on the “Learn more”, a form will show up for the customer to fill out.
 That is shown below.

 Once the form is filled out you will see a confirmation that the form was submitted and the option to go to the business’s website.
 A visual of that is shown below.

 Once the form is filled out, it will be sent to the business and they will respond at their earliest convince.

 The lead form extension is a great way for customers to connect with businesses in a very quick fashion.
 If you want to utilize this ad extension you should know that it is currently in BETA.
 It is being added to every new account that is set up going forward and slowly making its way into previously created accounts.
 Eventually, it will be available for all Google Ads accounts.
 As this feature becomes more known, we except it will be used more and more.

 About the Author

 Sarah Abbey is a PPC Specialist for ChoiceLocal who specializes in Google Ads, Microsoft Advertising, and Facebook advertising.
 Sarah helps clients by running their PPC campaigns on different platforms.
-When she’s away from the marketing world she enjoys concerts, watching sports, and spending times with family, friends and her dogs.
+When she is away from the marketing world she enjoys concerts, watching sports, and spending time with family, friends, and her dogs.